 Midway is a tiny town located in the state of Alabama.
 With a population of 404 people and just one neighborhood, Midway is the 349th largest community in Alabama.

-When you are in Midway, you'll notice that it is more blue-collar than most other communities in America.
-71.43% of Midway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Midway is generally considered to be a blue-collar town.
+71.43% of the Midway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Midway is a town of transportation and shipping workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Midway who work in food service (6.35%), healthcare (5.56%), and teaching (5.16%).

 The population of Midway has a very low overall level of education: only 8.95% of people over 25 hold a 4-year college degree or higher.